HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

 This is clearly bimodal: the left mode (clustered around 1ms) is expected.
 Passenger does need to do _some_ work do move requests around, and 1ms is fine.

-The second mode is much more worrisome: its overall area (ie. the overall number of requests spent in that failure mode) is about half of the total, and it's fairly progressive (not a nice bell curve at all), hinting at some kind of step/non-linear phenomenon.
+The second mode is much more worrisome: its overall area (i.e. the overall number of requests spent in that failure mode) is about half of the total, and it's fairly progressive (not a nice bell curve at all), hinting at some kind of step/non-linear phenomenon.

-The conlusion was that something what causing progressively more queuing in some cases.
+The conclusion was that something what causing progressively more queuing in some cases.

 That's when we remembered that

-1. We'd added out-of-band garbage collection to relieve the MRI VM back in the 1.8 days
+1. We'd added out-of-band garbage collection to relieve the Ruby VM back in the 1.8 days
 2. We'd recently upgraded Passenger to 3.0+